• Skip to primary navigation

 So you know what?
 I had to make this again!
 Darn….so much winner, winner, chicken dinner.

-close-up of chicken thighs with potatoes and gravy
+Chicken thighs with potatoes and gravy in a skillet.

 Making One Pot Chicken Dinner